 - Location: Gilgit-Balitstan

 Looking for exciting things to do in Pakistan national park?
-Well, why don’t you check out Central Karakoram National Park, home to some of the largest glaciers on earth?
+Well, why don’t you check out Central Karakoram National Park, home to some of the largest glaciers on earth, with an awesome Pakistan adventure tour?

 In addition to its majestic glaciers, this park also houses towering peaks that offer ample trekking, rock climbing, and mountaineering opportunities.
 Because the park lies in a transitional area between South Asia’s semi-humid tropics and Central Asia’s more arid weather, it’s regarded as something of an environmental hotspot that’s split into several biological zones.
 Each zone has its own unique topography, climate, and fauna – so rest assured that you’ll never run out of things to do in Central Karakoram!